RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 > Note: This script takes about an hour to run.
 For some reason, the redis_install function does not always do the wget on the first run.
 If this happens, edit to bootstrap.sh file to comment out the function calls at the bottom of the file that have already run (keeping the set -e and 'source_scripts' lines) and start with this function.

+> Note:  Files used to setup the eclipse projects are located in a private repository now.
+This step (add_eclipse_projects within bootstrap.sh) can be skipped.

 13) If everything installed correctly, remove riaps-integration repository from /home/riapsadmin/.
-Keep in mind that you will loss the install logs when removing this information.
+Keep in mind that you will lose the install logs when removing this information.

 14) Shutdown and then log in as "RIAPS App Developer".
 The password change will be requested, but this will be reset at the end so that the user will be asked on their first login.